Thieves scared off by neighbours while attempting to rob an Auckland liquor shop

 Burglars who attempted to rob an Auckland liquor store in the early hours of this morning were scared off by neighbours.

-It is the second time in less than a fortnight that the Bottle-O on Mt Eden Rd has been targetted, said Linda Hallas who lives nearby.
+It is the second time in less than a fortnight that the Bottle-O on Mt Eden Rd has been targeted, said Linda Hallas who lives nearby.

 "This time we interrupted and scared them off ...
 I don't think they saw us but we made a lot of noise," she said.